jmlzone/TalkingDog/README.md

 * doc/ -- Some drawings/docs in the doc directory.
 Likly this will be hand built
 * python/ -- the code
 * sounds/ -- sound files for the buttons.

+# Some of the python files
+* TalkingDog.py -- the main code
+* gpTImer.py    -- a wrapper class for a general puropse timer making threading.Timer more friendly
+* buttonio.py   -- a class for the io on the mcp23107 i2c GPIO expander.
+Includes software timer button debounce.

+# requirments
+enable I2C on the rasberry pi
+sudo apt-get install -y python3-smbus python3-dev i2c-tools
+sudo pip3 install pyalsaaudio

+# check to see the I2c peripherals work:
+sudo i2cdetect -y 1

+# to record and edit the audio files
+sudo apt-get install -y audacity